MarcusWalther/EnvironmentModuleCore/README.md

 --------

 This PowerShell extension can be used to modify the environment variables and aliases of the active PowerShell-session.
 Therefore special modules are defined that are called "environment modules".
-Such an environment module defines a set of variables, aliases and functions that are added to the session when the module is mounted.
+Such an environment module defines a set of variables, aliases and functions that are added to the session when the module is loaded.
+These information will be available until the session is closed or the environment module is unloaded.

 Example
 -------